Anatomy of a 13-digit ISBN

 The 13-digit ISBN was introduced in the fourth edition of ISO standard 2108, of May 2005, to be in use for all new ISBNs from 1st January 2007.
 To understand the following fully, it may be necessary to be familiar with the 10-digit ISBN from which the 13-digit ISBN was developed.
 For details of the 10-digit ISBN, see the Anatomy of a 10-digit ISBN page.

 If you are interested in how the ISBN barcode works, in detail, then see the ISBN barcode page.

 The 13-digit ISBN came about from the reorganization that resulted from the fourth edition of the standard ISO 2108 that defines the ISBN system.
-This revision mainly prevents the number of new ISBNs running out in the near future, but also integrates the ISBN system into the wider system of product numbering known as EAN which also uses 13-digits.
+This revision mainly prevents the number of new ISBNs running out in the near future, but also integrates the ISBN system into the wider system of product numbering known as EAN which also uses 13-digits for a whole range of goods.
 For further details of the history of the ISBN system, see the History of the ISBN system page.

 We will take an example of a 13-digit ISBN to use in the discussion that follows.
 The example is taken from the book "Why Don't Penguins' Feet Freeze: and 114 other questions", edited by Mick O'Hare and published by Profile Books in 2006.